entando/entando-docs/vuepress/docs/v6.2/tutorials/devops/installation/open-shift/openshift-install.md

 If you get OpenShift permission errors deploying your Entando application into your OpenShift namespace make sure your user has the `escalate` and `bind` verbs on Roles in the namespace you're deploying to.
 Ultimately you need this command to `oc auth can-i escalate role` to return `yes`.
 That access is only required in the namespace where you are deploying your Entando application.
 No cluster level access is required.

 Check with your cluster administrator if you need help assigning these roles.
 Generally this requires the creation of a role with those permissions, preferably a ClusterRole, and then depending on how administrators manage security your Entando installer needs to be given that role in the target namespace.
-So let's assume the clusterRole we create is `entando-installer` and the user's name is john, on Openshift creating the rolebinding would be:
+So let's assume the clusterRole we create is `entando-installer` and the user's name is john, on OpenShift creating the rolebinding would be:
 `oc policy add-role-to-user entando-installer john -n <your-namespace>`

 Before installing, we suggest running `oc auth can-i escalate role` with your given user in the targeted namespace.
 If it says "yes" you should be able to install.